About the Epson PowerLite Home Cinema 5040UBe

 - accepts 4K Ultra HD video sources

-- HDR (High Dynamic Range) for extremely wide contrast and high brightness levels with HDR content
+- High Dynamic Range (HDR10) for extended contrast and brightness with HDR content

 - light output: 2500 lumens